 Raven Making the World 22/35 Dale DeArmond - imp - 1963

 Many galleries around Southeast Alaska and beyond continue to carry her work.
 Her work can perhaps be easiest found in Juneau and Sitka, where she lived most of her life; but if looking for something in particular, also check art galleries in Anchorage, Fairbanks, Homer, as well as those in Washington State and Oregon.
 It is recommended that would-be buyers contact the Rie Muñoz Gallery in Juneau, Alaska.
-Muñoz was a long-time friend of DeArmond's, and have carried her art for many years.
+Muñoz was a long-time friend of DeArmond's, and her gallery has sold DeArmond's artwork for many years.
 Their website is www.riemunoz.com, and their phone number is 907-789-7449.

 DeArmond's art is not available for purchase on this website.

 She has worked in many mediums, including oil, pastel, ink and pen, pencil, stone lithographs, woodcuts, wood engravings, etchings, silkscreens (serigraphs) and even textiles, in addition to literary works.